luelvira/dotfiles/vimrc.md

 following line to your vimrc with the name of the theme you want to use.
 I use nord theme.

+` colorscheme themename`

+**IMPORTANT**

+Most of themes in terminal have some problems with some kind of fonts like italic.
+To prevent it, *before* set the it is necessary to setup some vars

 ```vimscript
 if $HOSTNAME == "fedora-pc"
 " colors